 “By the time I was asked to enter my credit card number the price was nowhere near what it had been at the start — it was an absolute disgrace!”

-If you’ve booked a holiday online over the past 10 or so years, David’s story probably sounds very familiar.
+If you’ve booked a holiday online over the past 10 or so years, that story probably sounds very familiar.
+The advertised price creeping up and up and up until you were hit with a final bill much higher than where you started.

 One of the most common additional fees is are payment surcharges, which are theoretically charges to cover the cost of processing a payment.